hash-ira/zywa_assignment/README.md

 To deploy this project:

 - Clone the repository to your local machine.
+- Ensure that the Node.js version is `18.17.1`.
 - Set up the .env file with MONGO URI from the Mongo Atlas Cloud.
 - Start the server with the below command in the command line.
 ```bash